jamesee/js-capstone/README.md

 * User can choose to display between 1, 3, or 5 comics per page using the dropdown.

 * User can also choose the comic number he wishes to see using the input field and click the "GO" button.
+Error messages will be shown if user input number lesser than 1 or number greater than latest comic number.

-User can also decide to randomly fetch comics using the "RANDOM" button.
+* User can also decide to randomly fetch comics using the "RANDOM" button.

 * As part of the projet requirement, if user chose 3 comics per page with latest comic number say 2513 (latest comic number), the webpage will display comic numbers [ 2512, 2513, 1].
 If user chose 5 comics per page with the latest comic number 2513, the webpage will then display comic numbers [ 2511, 2512, 2513, 1, 2].

 * Although this not a project requirement, the website also can handle cases when user chose to display 3 comics per page with comic number = 1, the webpage will display comic numbers [2513, 1, 2].

-* The "Prev" and "Next" button is self-explanatory.
+* The "Prev" and "Next" button will be *invisible* when (State.comicNum <= State.comicMin) and (State.comicNum >= State.comicMax) respectively.

 * Display of "Loading ..." to improve user interface experience.